Divergence conforming finite element methods for flow-transport coupling with osmotic effects: Model problem

+Let us consider that the boundary of $\Omega$ is decomposed as $\partial\O=\Gi\cup\Go\cup\Gw\cup\Gm$.
+The sub-boundary $\Gi$ corresponds to the inflow, $\Go$ is the outflow boundary, $\Gw$ is a no-slip no penetration boundary, and $\Gm$ is the porous membrane boundary.
 The fluid inside the channel is assumed to be Newtonian, incompressible, and composed only by water and salt.
-The density is taken to be $\rho_0$, whereas the viscosity is given as $\mu_0$.
+The density and viscosity are constant and positive $\rho_0, \mu_0>0$.
 The solute diffusivity through the solvent is given by $D_{0}$.
 It is also assumed that the effect of pressure drop inside the channel due to viscous effects on the permeate flux (solution-diffusion equation) is negligible.

 The resulting model is a coupling between Navier--Stokes and convection--diffusion equations: \begin{linenomath} \end{linenomath} Here, $\bu(\bx)$, $p(\bx)$, and $\theta(\bx)$ represent the fluid velocity, pressure and concentration profile, respectively.
 Along with \eqref{eq:coupled-model} we have the following set of boundary conditions: \begin{linenomath} \end{linenomath} In \eqref{model-eq4}, a parabolic inflow is considered with a fixed salt concentration representing a fully developed sea water flow trough the channel.
 In \eqref{model-eq5}--\eqref{model-eq6} we have a zero salt flux and \textit{do nothing} boundary conditions.
 A zero Dirichlet boundary condition is imposed for the velocity across the impermeable wall.
 A full salt rejection is considered in the walls and the membrane, which is represented by \eqref{model-eq7}.
 In \eqref{model-eq9} we have the permeability condition, where the quantity $g(\theta)$ denotes the flow velocity at the membrane as a function of the concentration and it can be represented using the Darcy--Starling law.
+In order to enforce compatibility of the inlet and membrane boundary conditions we make precise the form of the parabolic profile as follows (assuming that the bottom left corner of the domain is located at the origin)

+and we note that both $x$ and $y$ components of the velocity datum are continuous at the corner point $\Gi\cap \Gm$.
+This, or actually any smooth vertical inlet velocity that goes from $u_\mathrm{in,2}=-g(\theta)$ at the bottom left to $u_{\mathrm{in,2}} = 0 $ at the top left corner (and faster than linear) is a suitable choice for the analysis, which requires the velocity datum in $\bH^{1/2}(\Gi\cup\Gw \cup\Gm)$.

 As usual in membrane filtration processes, there are several orders of magnitude difference between the inlet and permeate flow velocities.
 More precisely, relating \eqref{model-eq4} and \eqref{model-eq9} we have the following inequality:

 Furthermore, and motivated by mass conservation properties of the flow, it is well-known that the inflow velocity \eqref{model-eq4}, the membrane filtration with assumption \eqref{eq:inequality-inlet-membrane}, the wall conditions \eqref{model-eq6*}, and the outflow boundary condition \eqref{model-eq6} are related by the mass flow rate through inlet and outlets